Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Method

 \subsection{Motion Generator Fine-tuning}

 Existing motion generators are often trained with limited real motion data, which may limit their capabilities.
 However, collecting large-scale real 3D motion data is costly.
-To overcome this challenge, we leverage a large volume of synthetic, physically-plausible motion data provided by MPR module, to further enhance the capabilities of the motion generator.
+So, we leverage a large volume of synthetic, physically-plausible motion data provided by MPR module, to further enhance the capabilities of the motion generator.

 As shown in Fig.~\ref{fig:morph_whole_framework}, in the second stage, we further finetune the motion generator using the physics-refined motions produced by the MPR module.
 Notably, since the physical simulator cannot replicate non-grounded motions (\textit{e.g.}, sitting on a chair or swimming), such simulated motions may deviate from the true data distribution.
 To this end, we apply an \textit{Imitation Selection Operation} to filter out simulated data of non-grounded motions.
 Specifically, we calculate the average per-joint position error (MPJPE) between the samples before and after physical optimization.
 A threshold $\tau$ is set to determine whether to accept the physically refined motion $\boldsymbol{\hat{x}}^{1:L}$ (with $\text{MPJPE}<\tau$) or input motions $\boldsymbol{\tilde{x}}^{1:L}$ (with $\text{MPJPE}>\tau$).
 The selected data is then paired with the original condition signals (\textit{e.g.}, text or music).
 Ultimately, a large-scale, physically plausible motion data is constructed for fine-tuning the motion generator.